Witness to the 1996 drive-by shooting of Tupac Shakur indicted on murder charge in rapper's death

-LAS VEGAS (AP) — One of the last living witnesses to the fatal drive-by shooting of rapper Tupac Shakur in Las Vegas was charged with murder with use of a deadly weapon Friday in the 1996 killing, a long-awaited breakthrough in a case that has frustrated investigators and fascinated the public ever since the hip-hop icon was gunned down 27 years ago.
+LAS VEGAS (AP) — One of the last living witnesses to the fatal drive-by shooting of rapper Tupac Shakur in Las Vegas was charged with murder Friday in the 1996 killing, a long-awaited breakthrough in a case that has frustrated investigators and fascinated the public.

-A Nevada grand jury indicted Duane “Keffe D” Davis in the killing, prosecutors announced in court Friday.
-Chief Deputy District Attorney Marc DiGiacomo said a grand jury had been seated in the case for “several months.”
-DiGiacomo described Davis as the “on-ground, on-site commander” who “ordered the death” of Shakur.
+A Nevada grand jury indicted Duane “Keffe D” Davis on one count of murder with a deadly weapon after hearing evidence in the case for several months, Clark County Chief Deputy District Attorney Marc DiGiacomo announced in court Friday.

+DiGiacomo described Davis as the “on-ground, on-site commander” who “ordered the death” of Shakur, who was killed at 25.

-The charges were revealed hours after Davis, 60, was arrested this morning while on a walk near his home, according to DiGiacomo.
+The charges were revealed hours after Davis, 60, was arrested this morning while on a walk near his home in the Las Vegas suburb of Henderson, according to DiGiacomo.

-Las Vegas police raided a home in mid-July in the Las Vegas suburb of Henderson that is tied to Davis.
+Las Vegas police raided Davis' home in mid-July.
 Police were looking for items "concerning the murder of Tupac Shakur," according to the search warrant.
 They collected multiple computers, a cellphone and hard drive, a Vibe magazine that featured Shakur, several .40-caliber bullets, two "tubs containing photographs" and a copy of Davis' memoir.

 It wasn’t immediately clear if Davis has an attorney who can comment on his behalf.
 Davis hasn’t responded to multiple phone and text messages from The Associated Press seeking comment or an interview in the more than two months since the house raid.

 Shakur was in a BMW driven by Death Row Records founder Marion “Suge” Knight in a convoy of about 10 cars.
-They were waiting at a red light when a white Cadillac pulled up next to them and gunfire erupted.
-Shakur was shot multiple times and died a week later at the age of 25.
+They were waiting at a red light near the Las Vegas Strip when a white Cadillac pulled up next to them and gunfire erupted.
+Shakur was shot multiple times and died a week later.

 The rapper’s death came as his fourth solo album, “All Eyez on Me,” remained on the charts, with some 5 million copies sold.
 Nominated six times for a Grammy Award, Shakur is still largely considered one of the most influential and versatile rappers of all time.